sourcegraph/handbook/content/departments/people-talent/talent/process/engineering_interview_process_candidates.md

 - **Duration:** 45-minutes

 - **How to prepare:** During this interview, we will focus on systems you've built and dive into your views on machine learning and its potential.
+Please come prepared to share your vision for AI at Sourcegraph.

 #### Technical Deep Dive